 If the individual encounters a barrier to loan repayment – the mentor will work them to find a solution to the issue.

-If you are interested in more information about microloan eligibility, please contact your local St. Vincent de Paul Conference in the Columbus Diocese, Licking County only.
-Beginning this fall (2016), the Microloan Program is only available in Licking County.
-Partnerships are still being developed in Franklin County and Ross County.
+If you are interested in more information about microloan eligibility, please contact your local St. Vincent de Paul Conference in the Columbus Diocese, in Licking County only.
+Beginning this fall (2017) and winter (2018), the Microloan Program will be available in in four additional counties.
+Partnerships have been developed in Delaware, Fairfield, Franklin and Ross Counties.